syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 }
 {% endhighlight %}

-## Delete item when dropping in particular view
+## Delete item when dropping in a particular view

-Delete the drag item when dropping into particular view by handling the [ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event using conditions based on event arguments [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) and `Bounds`.
-The following code example shows to delete drag item when dropping into particular view.
+To delete the dragged item when dropping into a particular view, handle the [ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event based on the conditions of [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) and `Bounds` event arguments.
+To delete the dragged item when dropping in particular view, follow the code example:

-The following example shows to delete the drag item from underlying collection when dropping into delete icon which is in above SfListView.
-It will enable and disable whenever drag started and dropped by IsVisible property in ViewModel.
+To delete the dragged item from underlying collection when dropping into delete icon, follow the code example.
+It will enable or disable whenever drag started and dropped by IsVisible property in ViewModel.

 {% highlight xaml %}
 <Grid>